Head of State

 Who the Head Is

 The norms, in order to limit war, depend on communication between nations.
-That requires that someone be authorized to speak for the nation to someone who is authorized to listen for another nation, and vice versa.
-The norms could not now be silent on who could speak or hear for a nation.
+Rocks don’t communicate; people do.
+Nations’ ability to communicate requires that someone have the authority to speak for the nation to someone who has the authority to listen for another nation, and vice versa.
+The norms could not now be silent on who could speak or listen for a nation.
 Who that would be can be inferred.

 A nation, almost by definition, has at least one person who is no more than temporarily absent from or nonsupportive of the nation.
 Of them, at least one is, by the norms, able to exercise total authority over their nation and its international relations.
 That person would be the head of state.
 Thus, that head is able to bind the nation in accord with the norms, e.g., to exercise the nation’s rights, to wage war on its own behalf or on behalf of an ally, to try to stay neutral in war, to surrender in war, and to terminate their own nation’s existence as a nation.

 The head of state having to be a national of their nation is up to that nation.
-The head need not be present in it most of the time.
+The head need not be present in it most of the time, but, if not present, must be able to enter, because much work by the head must be done while present and because if the nation in question prevents entry the authority of the head on behalf of such nation may be doubtful in favor of someone else being the head.
 The head who is titled the Queen of England is, with different titles, the head of 16 nations, among them the United Kingdom (U.K.), Canada, Australia, and New Zealand,27 but she is often present in England and, therefore, less often in any one of the others.

 To identify who is a nation’s head, we could look at who has certain functions.
-For example, in the U.S., the function of commander-in-chief of national military forces is assigned by the Constitution to the President.
-However, it is possible that any such assignment is by domestic delegation, and that by the norms a person who did the delegating or someone else could be the head of state.
-In a given nation, it is possible that the head’s authority is so divided as to make identification of the head difficult.
+For example, in the U.S., the function of commander-in-chief of national military forces is explicitly assigned by the Constitution to the President.
+In a given nation, it is possible that the head’s authority is so divided as to make identification of the head difficult; notwithstanding the difficulty, someone is the head.

 U.S. courts have often posited or accepted that the President has authority not explicitly stated in the Constitution or other codifications.
 That authority is often judicially referred to as executive and inherent in the office.
 This may be especially likely in matters of foreign and military affairs.
 The U.S. military is mainly for international matters, so the courts are so ruling mainly on foreign affairs.